Stateware/Dav3i/doc/FrontEndArchitecture.md

 **parser.js**

-parser.js is a JavaScript module that takes a JSON object that is composed of concatenated data for the list of countries queried, and outputs that data in the data structure outlined above.
+parser.js is a JavaScript module that takes a JSON object that is composed of concatenated data for the list of countries queried, as well as an array of CIDs with which to manually order the output, and outputs that data in the data structure outlined above.

 **graphs.js**